Seasawher/mathlib4-help/docs/commands.md

 ## register_hint
 Defined in: `Mathlib.Tactic.Hint.registerHintStx`

-Register a tactic for use with the `hint` tactic, e.g. `register_hint simp_all`.
+Register a tactic for use with the `hint` tactic, e.g. `register_hint 1000 simp_all`.
-An optional priority can be provided with `register_hint (priority := n) tac`.
-Tactics with larger priorities run before those with smaller priorities.
-The default priority is `1000`.
+The numeric argument specifies the priority: tactics with larger priorities run before those with smaller priorities.
+The priority must be provided explicitly.

 ## register_label_attr
 Defined in: `Lean.Parser.Command.registerLabelAttr`